 through the empowerment of the physical body and spirit.
 When you attend

 her class, be prepared to be led through sequences that will get your blood

 moving in an environment that promotes self support and daily acceptance of

-what your body needs free ego and struggle.
+what your body needs to be free of ego and struggle.